liferay/liferay-docs/develop/learning-paths/mobile/articles/02-using-the-mobile-sdk/02-using-login-screenlet-for-authentication.markdown

     import android.content.Intent;

 Now you're ready to see the intent in action!
 Run the app in the emulator and log in when prompted.
-When login succeeds, the new activity opens.
+When login succeeds, the `GuestbooksActivity` opens.

 ![Figure 2: The app takes you to the new activity after you log in.](../../images/android-login-success-intent.png)

 Nice work!
 You've successfully implemented portal authentication in the Android app.
 It didn't take you that long, either.
 You only have signing in working so far, though; it doesn't display any portal content.
-You'll take care of this next.
+You'll take care of this shortly.
+First, however, you need to understand the components that comprise `GuestbooksActivity`.
+The next article walks you through this activity's structure.